 What I Love About This Recipe

-- Totally flexible recipe
+- Totally flexible recipe.

-- Light-n-fluffy texture
+- Light-n-fluffy texture.

 How To Make Frog Eye Salad Recipe

-You’ll want to blend your pudding mixture with your acini di pepe and let it firm up in the fridge overnight.
+- Chilling: You’ll want to blend your pudding mixture with your acini di pepe and let it firm up in the fridge overnight.
 Chill your fruit in a separate container overnight in the fridge so it’ll all be cold and creamy when you serve it.

-Acini de Pepe – To cook it, you’ll boil a big pot of water, with just a touch of salt, just like you would when cooking any other type of pasta.
+- Acini de Pepe – To cook it, you’ll boil a big pot of water, with just a touch of salt, just like you would when cooking any other type of pasta.
 The difference for this particular recipe is that I’m going to break all the rules and laws when it comes to cooking pasta and tell you to overcook it.

-Yes, this is one of the few times I suggest cooking the pasta past al dente since I want it to be nice and soft in this salad.
+- Yes, this is one of the few times I suggest cooking the pasta past al dente since I want it to be nice and soft in this salad.
 We’re NOT looking for mushy here, but you want to boil it for a good 10 minutes to make sure the final texture adds to the creamy consistency of the salad instead of creating that “bite” you’re usually after when you cook pasta.
 Once it’s perfect, rinse it under cold water to preserve that texture without going into the soggy froggy zone.

-Serving up this sweet salad doesn’t require any crazy ingredients.
+- Serving up this sweet salad doesn’t require any crazy ingredients.
 The acini di pepe may sound out of the ordinary but it’s really quite common.
 It’s a small pasta similar to couscous which is often used in soups and salads.

-Also, you’ll want to reserve the juice from your crushed pineapple because you’ll use it to blend up your vanilla pudding.
+- Pineapple Juice: You’ll want to reserve the juice from your crushed pineapple because you’ll use it to blend up your vanilla pudding.
 It is Ah-ma-zing!

-Your sweet delicious salad will keep for 1-2 days in the fridge once it’s assembled and ready to go.
-I like to serve it as soon as I get it all blended up, but it’ll keep for a day or two.
+- How Long Can You Keep This In The Fridge?
+Your sweet delicious salad will keep for 3-4 days in the fridge once it’s assembled and ready to go.

+- Can You Freeze This?
 Unfortunately, frog eye salad doesn’t freeze well but it’s so incredibly simple to make you really don’t need to think about freezing it.
 It only takes a few minutes to assemble and you’re on your way to creamy dreamy bliss!

 Serving Recommendations